 The County's paving project along West Sir Francis Drake Boulevard between Lagunitas Road and Nicasio Valley Road was completed in fall 2017.
 The segment is 2.25 miles long and was finished for a total of \$2.1 million (of which \$802,000 from Measure A paid for the section between Lagunitas Road and Wild Iris Drive).
 Work included pavement resurfacing, repairing base failures, roadway widening where possible, minor drainage improvements, guardrail upgrades, and new pedestrian facilities.
-Completion of this project represents the final segment along Sir Francis Drake Boulevard to be improved from the White's Hill bridge through Samuel P. Taylor State Park.
+Completion of this project represents the final segment along Sir Francis Drake Boulevard to be improved from White Hill Bridge through Samuel P. Taylor State Park.

-The next phase of the project on White's Hill from the bridge to the Town of Fairfax is funded by the State Highway Safety Improvement Program (HSIP).
+The next phase of the project on White Hill Bridge to the Town of Fairfax is funded by the State Highway Safety Improvement Program (HSIP).
 The work on this phase is scheduled to take place during the summer of 2019.